How indexer clusters handle report and data model acceleration summaries

 If primacy gets reassigned from one copy of a bucket to another (for example, because the peer holding the primary copy fails), the summary does not move to the peer with the new primary copy.
 Therefore, it becomes unavailable.
 It will not be available again until the next time Splunk Enterprise attempts to update the summary, finds that it is missing, and then regenerates it.

 In multisite clusters, like single-site clusters, the summaries reside with the primary bucket copy.
 Because a multisite cluster has multiple primaries, one for each site that supports search affinity, the summaries reside with the particular primary that the generating search head accessed when running the search.
-Due to site affinity, that usually means that the summaries reside on primaries on the same site as the generating search head.
+Due to search affinity, that usually means that the summaries reside on primaries on the same site as the generating search head.

 Summary replication and contention for resources